pkdone/practical-mongodb-aggregations-book/src/examples/moderate-examples/restricted-view.md

 ## Expected Results

-The result for both the `aggregate()` command and the `find()` executed on the _view_ should be exactly the same, with three documents returned, representing the three persons who are over 18 but not showing their actual dates of birth, as shown below:
+The result for both the `aggregate()` command and the `find()` executed on the _view_ should be the same, with three documents returned, representing the three persons who are over 18 but not showing their actual dates of birth, as shown below:

 ```javascript
 [